 If you’re having problems with Wake on LAN, you might be able to solve them by updating BIOS to the latest version.
 BIOS update is a complicated procedure and it can be potentially dangerous if you don’t perform it properly.

 To see how to properly update your BIOS, be sure to check your motherboard manual for detailed instructions.
-We also wrote a short guide on how to flash your BIOS, so you might want to check it out as well.

 In addition to upgrading BIOS, few users reported that downgrading BIOS to the older version fixed the problem for them, so you might want to try that if BIOS upgrade doesn’t work.